 Treatments underwent and side effects

-I had chemotherapy.
-Chemotherapy was initially okay.
-We have very good medications now, and they work well. the side effects, like nausea, the brain fog that sits, etc. Initially, I felt I was fine.
+I had chemotherapy and it was initially okay.
+We have very good medications now, and they work well.
+There were side effects, like nausea, the brain fog that sits, etc. Initially, I felt I was fine.
 What happens is first you don’t feel anything, then a phase of pain comes and then you get weak.
 Every three weeks, I had Taxol followed by ACT.
 It was terrible.
 So when I was given a medicine by the doctor which I took after going home but reacted really badly.
 My hands and feet were on fire.
-I developed a rare condition of hand and foot syndrome. it’s a rare one that happens.
+I developed a rare condition of hand and foot syndrome.
 It doesn’t happen to everybody.
 So, he gave me a dose of lesser strength so that I could tolerate it.

 But after the chemo, my body is not that strong.
 What happens is when they take out the lymph node, the drainage from the arm is not really very efficient.
 And if the lymphatic drainage is not good, you can end up having lymphedema.
 So, I took physiotherapy which helped me a lot.
 After the surgery, I went for radiation.
 My skin was very sensitive and so the burning sensation was insane.
 I could not bear it.